Noah-Wilderom/cloud-deployments-web/README.md

 # Cloud Deployments
 This is a personal project which i have made many times before, in other languages and in CLI.
-This project is inspired by other softwares like Plesk, Coolify, Vercel, Ploi etc.
+This project is inspired by other softwares like Plesk, Coolify, Vercel, Ploi, Laravel Cloud etc.

 ## Tech Stack
 - PHP 8.3